ldaniels528/trifecta/README.md

-Trifecta (formerly Verify)
+Trifecta
 =======

-Trifecta is a Command Line Interface (CLI) tool that enables users to quickly and easily inspect, publish and verify messages (or data) to Kafka, Storm and Zookeeper.
+Trifecta (formerly Verify) is a Command Line Interface (CLI) tool that enables users to quickly and easily inspect and verify Kafka messages, Storm topologies and Zookeeper data.

 Table of Contents